dingwilson/SwiftVideoBackground/README.md

 ## Migration Guide

 #### Version 3.0.0
 - Passing in an array of videos support removed.
 You should merge videos in advance instead.
-One way to merge videos is with [ffmpeg](https://www.ffmpeg.org/).
+Here is [a walk through on concatenating media files with FFmpeg](http://wilsonding.com/2018/03/02/concatenate-multimedia-files-with-ffmpeg/).
 - `alpha` renamed to `darkness`

 #### Version 2.0.0